 A main campus is the primary location of an institution to be accredited by ACICS.
 This campus is expected to meet fully all applicable standards set forth in the Accreditation Criteria.

-In order for a branch campus to be included within the scope of an institution's grant of accreditation, complete academic and financial information concerning the facility must be submitted to the Council in the form of a two-part application.
+In order for an additional location to be included within the scope of an institution's grant of accreditation, complete academic and financial information concerning the facility must be submitted to the Council in the form of a two-part application.
 Part I of the application consists of general academic and financial information about the facility and outlines the readiness of the location to begin enrolling students.
 Part II of the application must be completed within twelve months of the date of the initial inclusion and consists of a number of questions about the administration, students services, and other operational questions.

-More information on the Council's classification of a branch campus can be found in Section 1-3-102 of the Accreditation Criteria.
+More information on the Council's classification of an addtional location can be found in Section 1-3-102 of the Accreditation Criteria.

-Application for a fully online Branch requires prior discussions with ACICS and a preliminary planning and assessment visit.
-Please contact Dr. Joseph E. Gurubatham, Director of Campus Development for guidance.
+Application for a fully online addtional location requires prior discussions with ACICS and a preliminary planning and assessment visit.
+Please contact Dr. Joseph E. Gurubatham, Senior Vice President of Accreditation and Institutional Development for guidance.

-A learning site is a non-main campus which does not meet the definition of a branch.
-Examples of learning sites may include training for government, corporate training, classes for high school students, temporary classroom space, and sites where only portions of a complete program are offered.
+A campus addition is a non-main campus which does not meet the definition of an additional location.
+Examples of campus additions may include training for government, corporate training, classes for high school students, temporary classroom space, and sites where only portions of a complete program are offered.

-If the proposed campus is separate from the main campus, the students cannot easily avail themselves of the student services at the main campus, and a complete program is offered to the general public at the site, it meets the Council's definition of a branch campus.
-This location must be reported using the Part I of the Branch Campus Application.
+If the proposed campus is separate from the main campus, the students cannot easily avail themselves of the student services at the main campus, and a complete program is offered to the general public at the site, it meets the Council's definition of an additional location.
+This location must be reported using the Part I of the Additional Location Application.
 If the proposed campus does not meet these definitions or if additional clarification is necessary, please contact the Council office.

 Further information regarding the Council's classification of campuses can be found in Section 1-3-100 of the Accreditation Criteria.